GeetRakala/QCML/README.md

-## A state-of-the-art intrinsic dimension estimater of high dimensional data using quantum congnition machine learning.
+## A state-of-the-art intrinsic dimension estimater of high dimensional data using quantum cognition machine learning.
 Leverages JAX to run on GPU/TPU.

 **Author**  : Geet Rakala